The Friedrich Engels & Karl Marx Tours

 There are several tours this year.
 These follow Engels and Marx's footsteps around the city and reveal a dynamic, fascinating and diverting story.
 They also paint a picture of Manchester at, perhaps, its time of greatest international significance.There's drinking to be had too, a favourite pastime of the two Germans.

-On Thursday 28 November at 6pm there's another birthday occasion, in this case it's Friedrich Engels 198th birthday.
+On Thursday 28 November at 6pm there's a birthday celebration, in this case it's Friedrich Engels 198th birthday.
 This tour takes in areas of the city Engels knew well, visits the sites of the buildings and the slums, such as Little Ireland, he featured in his famous book The Condition of the Working Class in England.
 It finishes at First Street to view the recently erected statue of Engels.
 There will be time then to toast Engels' birthday.

 On Saturday 1 December the final Engels and Marx extravaganza takes in Chetham's Library to view the books Engels and Marx read.
 It also examines the areas where Engels' partner, Mary Burns, lived.
 The tour ends up in a desolate graveyard with a demonstration of the eloquence of Engels' writing.
 Of course, the tour includes a pub stop to toast Engels and wish him many happy (few days late) returns.